Ballet Folklórico: A traditional dance comes to life

 For Ayelen Dominguez this day couldn’t have come any sooner.

-“When I dance I Love seeing people smile and clap at us for doing our work when I go to places I like seeing all the people there sitting.
+“When I dance, I love seeing people smile and clap at us for doing our work when I go to places I like seeing all the people there sitting,” said Dominguez.

-The 10-year-old has been part of the Horse Man Folklórico dance team since she was in second grade and says she enjoys dancing with her friends.
+The 10 year old has been part of the Horace Mann Folklórico dance team since she was in second grade and says she enjoys dancing with her friends.

 LATEST STORIES: